 Common use cases

-Processing data in HPC systems
+Processing data in CSC supercomputers

-We recommend using the Swift protocol on Allas.
+Both a-put/a-get and rclone use Swift protocol on Allas.
 It is important not to mix Swift and S3, as these protocols are not fully mutually compatible.

 Sharing data, e.g. datasets or research results, is easy in the object storage.
 You can share these either with a limited audience, e.g. other projects, or allow access for everybody by making the data public.